-The use of electronic devices at Friends Select School must be consistent with the following principles:
+The Friends Select School computerized network must be used in ways that are consistent with the following principles:

 - a.
-Responsible Use: The use of electronic devices at FSS is intended for educational activities.
-They must be used appropriately and cannot be used for purposes that are illegal, unethical, immoral, or unsafe.
-Non-educational and non-teacher directed gaming are not permitted at any time, either on FSS computers and any electronic devices that students bring from home.
-The first time a student is found in non-compliance with the Responsible Use Policy, the student's device will be confiscated and device use could be limited significantly while in school.
-Subsequent violations of the Responsible Use Policy would invoke additional disciplinary measures. - b.
-Privacy and Personal Safety: Activities involving the school network will protect the privacy of personal information and the personal safety of students.
-Students are not permitted to participate in online activities that jeopardize their own personal information or the personal information, reputation, privacy, or character of others.
-Taking video or pictures of students, faculty, staff, or other community members without their consent is not allowed. - c.
+Responsible Use: The network is intended for educational activities.
+It must be used appropriately and cannot be used for purposes that are illegal, unethical, or immoral.
+Non-educational and non-teacher-directed gaming is not permitted at any time.
+This includes FSS computers and any computers that students bring from home.
+The only exception to this is when a student is involved in an educational game under direct supervision of a teacher.
+The first time a student is found in non-compliance with the responsible use policy, the student's device will be confiscated and use could be limited significantly while in school.
+Subsequent violations would invoke additional disciplinary measures. - b.
+Privacy and Personal Safety: Activities involving the network will protect the privacy of personal information and the personal safety of students.
+Students are not permitted to online activities that jeopardize their own personal information, or personal reputation, privacy, or characters of others.

 Safety and Security of Property: Activities involving the computer network will ensure the safety and integrity of the system, data, and the information stored on the school computer systems.

-Students identifying themselves as members of the Friends Select School community or any of the community's members when accessing the internet outside of the school's network must not tarnish the reputation of Friends Select School, jeopardize the safety, order and discipline, or social cohesion of the community, and must not serve as a negative influence on the school or on other students.
-Cyber-bullying will not be tolerated, either in or outside of school.
+Students identifying themselves as members of the Friends Select School community when accessing the internet outside of the school's network must not tarnish the reputation of Friends Select School, jeopardize the safety, order and discipline, or social cohesion of the community, and must not serve as a negative influence on the school or on other students.

-Students using the school's computers or personal electronic devices while at school agree to abide by the following code of ethics:
+Students using the school's computers or personal computers with connections to the school's network agree to abide by the following code of ethics: